Welcome To The Divide

 like fossils into a festering pile of lifeless pages?
 How many readers dwindled

-away in disinterest or distraction without ever having read a word which resurrected
+away in disinterest or distraction without ever having read a word that

 In my own

-era, I’ve read countless tomes that have come to little more than elegies and
+era, I read countless tomes that have come to little more than elegies and

 eulogies for things now blanketed by an infinite abyss of time and ashen obsolescence.